It’s time for us to move on, so we’re leaving Showit in 2019! If you want to find out why, read on.

 Mileage is going to vary a lot between web builders these days.
 I personally always encourage someone to stick with their chosen platform for a little while before deciding to switch.
 If you decide to switch, you’ll have a whole new learning curve every time you move.

 Leaving Showit for us was primarily due to sales.
 From our standpoint, it’s just not sustainable for us in the long run.
-We still recommend Showit as an alternative to our current offerings.
+We still recommend Showit as an alternative to our current offerings and will have some more news to share on where we’re going next soon!

 Yes, Showit will continue to support our designs going forward.
 Support is part of the subscription service you pay for when signing up, and isn’t determined by what design you choose to purchase.